Comments Off on Spring to Fall Vegetable Rotation Planting for Non-stop Garden Produce

 Comments Off on Beating Vegetable Garden Pests Naturally

-My daughter picking Colorado potato beetles from potato plants.
+My daughter is picking Colorado potato beetles from potato plants.

 For the past 11 years, I have grown my vegetables in a community garden plot, which has provided a rough, real education in plant pests, diseases, and weeds.
 Why?
 Because these mega veggie gardens are pest hot spots, and summer is the worst time of year for the beasties.
 “Bad” insects always attack my beans, cucumbers, tomatoes, and eggplants–threatening to destroy fruits and foliage, and sometimes spreading disease as they munch and crunch along.
 I must use every tool in the toolbox to fight them.
 And, if the bugs beat my crop, I often start the crop again, if there is time and the season allows.
 Sometimes beating pests is just a matter of retooling planting time.